Sarah Thomason

-Sarah Grey Thomason (known as "Sally") is an American scholar of linguistics, Bernard Bloch distinguished professor emerita at the University of Michigan.
+Sarah "Sally" Thomason (née Grey; born 1939) is an American scholar of linguistics, Bernard Bloch distinguished professor emerita at the University of Michigan.
 She is best known for her work on language contact, historical linguistics, pidgins and creoles, Slavic Linguistics, Native American languages and typological universals.
 She also has an interest in debunking linguistic pseudoscience, and has collaborated with publications such as the Skeptical Inquirer, The Encyclopedia of the Paranormal and American Speech, in regard to claims of xenoglossy.

 Career

 Early career

 Sarah Thomason received a B.A. in German from Stanford University in 1961.
 While studying this B.A., she had the opportunity to study a course in linguistics.
-This course would eventually lead her to do her application for graduation work in linguistics, when she was nominated for the Woodrow Wilson National Fellowship Foundation program.
-She would later turn down this fellowship.
-Thomason decided to dedicate herself to linguistics and, after spending a year in Germany mastering the language, she was re-awarded the Fellowship and was admitted into Yale University, where she completed both an M.A. in 1965 and a Ph.D. in 1968 in linguistics.
+This course eventually led her to do her application for graduation work in linguistics, when she was nominated for the Woodrow Wilson National Fellowship Foundation program.
+She later turned down this fellowship.
+After spending a year in Germany mastering the language, she was re-awarded the Fellowship and was admitted into Yale University, where she completed both an M.A. in 1965 and a Ph.D. in 1968 in linguistics.
 She taught Slavic Linguistics at Yale from 1968 to 1971, before moving to the University of Pittsburgh in 1972.
 She was named the William J. Gedney Collegiate Professor of Linguistics at the University of Michigan in 1999, and received the highest honor granted by the University of Michigan to its faculty by being named the Bernard Bloch Distinguished University Professor of Linguistics in 2016.
 She was also Chair of the Department of Linguistics from 2010 to 2013.

-Thomason had a great interest on learning how to do fieldwork about Indo-European languages.
+Thomason was interested in learning how to do fieldwork on the Indo-European languages.
 She decided that Indo-European languages from Eastern Europe would be best suited for research as Western European languages had been already thoroughly studied and the literature was vast.
 She traveled to the former Yugoslavia and started preparing her project on Serbo-Croatian, with the intention of focusing her career on Slavic studies.
-Thomason would spend a year in this region writing her dissertation project on noun suffixation in Serbo-Croatian dialectology.
-Thomason would not, however, continue focusing on either Slavic or on Indo-European languages.
-Instead, Thomason's career's focus shifted in 1974, when she encountered literature about pidgins and creoles.
+Thomason spent a year in this region writing her dissertation project on noun suffixation in Serbo-Croatian dialectology.
+Thomason did not, however, continue focusing on either Slavic or on Indo-European languages.
+Instead, Thomason's career focus shifted in 1974, when she encountered literature about pidgins and creoles.
 She realized that language contact was crucial for an understanding of language change.
-Since then, Thomason has dedicated the vast majority of her work to language contact phenomena.
+Since then, the vast majority of Thomason's work focuses on language contact phenomena.